The latest version of Typora already supports normal HTML tags.

 or **

-?Typora now can render inline HTML just as normal inline Markdown styles, for example:
+?Typora can render inline HTML the same as normal inline Markdown styles, for example:

 Raw Markdown Source | Output in Live Preview |